Quantum scarring enhances non-Markovianity of subsystem dynamics: Conclusion

 \section{Conclusion}

-In this work, by invoking notions from the domain of open quantum systems, we have numerically uncovered a close relationship between quantum scarring in closed quantum many-body systems (which show unfrozen entanglement dynamics) and non-Markovian dynamics of subsystems of such systems.
-While the retention (or a very slow loss) of the memory of the initial state is generic (and obvious) in scarred quantum dynamics, here we have studied non-Markovianity of subsystem dynamics as quantified by the violations of contractivity of the (trace) distances between temporally-separated states of a given subsystem \cite{Banerjee2025a}.
+In this work, by invoking notions from the domain of open quantum systems and exemplified with the PXP model and its relevant deformations, we have numerically uncovered a close relationship between quantum many-body scarring in closed quantum many-body systems (which show unfrozen entanglement dynamics) and non-Markovian dynamics of subsystems of such systems.
+While the retention (or a very slow loss) of the memory of the initial state is generic (and obvious) in scarred quantum dynamics, here we have studied non-Markovianity of subsystem dynamics as quantified by the violations of contractivity of the (trace) distances between temporally-separated transient states of a given subsystem \cite{Banerjee2025a} to reveal a finer form of memory retention associated with scarred quantum dynamics.